 Puan Anita is also the Founder and Managing Director of Qaiser Darussalam Publications, which was founded in January 2013, subsequently gaining branch status by Darussalam Publications.
-In Ramadhan of 2013, Qaiser did a business take-over of IslamicKids media, and merged the two companies.
+In Ramadhan of 2013, Qaiser did a business take-over of IslamKids.media, and merged the two companies.
 In July 2013, Qaiser opened up its Islamic Academy offering Islamic classes for children, teenagers, adults, reverts and non-Muslims.
 Qaiser continues to strive in being a one-stop centre for the ummah.

-She is also a certified trainer for the Optimal Health programme (a recovery plan); a Malaysia-Australia collaboration, she is part of the Review Committee for the CPG for the management of Schizophrenia peers and has represented MIASA on discussions with the Ministry various areas of mental health, proposed ideas on projects in the community and was previously the Chairperson of the Board of Visitors for HUKM.
+She is also a certified trainer for the Optimal Health program (a self-management recovery plan); a Malaysia-Australia collaboration, part of the Review Committee for the CPG for the management of Schizophrenia peers and has represented MIASA on discussions with the Ministry on various areas of mental health, proposed ideas on projects in the community and was previously the Chairperson of the Board of Visitors for HUKM.
 She has also attended the NCD and UHC training by NCD Alliance Advocacy Institute, Quality Rights workshop, suicide gatekeeper training workshop, Mental Health Literacy training by WHO and more.